theo-armour/agenda/1-health/gastroenterology.md

 * White wine is a clear liquid
 * Ditto ginger ale
 * No need to take shower before prep ~ you will be taking many showers later
-* Drink equal amounts of Prep|Gavilyte|GoLightly and water
+<li>Drink equal amounts of Prep|Gavilyte|GoLightly and water
-    * One glass of prep + one glass of water
+* One glass of prep + one glass of water</li>
-* Prepare the bathroom
+<li>Prepare the bathroom
 * Ensure no/zero/none trips out of the bathroom are needed
 * Stool place for phone and computer ( not used in 2020 )
 * Cleaning poo off carpet is not fun.
 Ditto off walls
 * Move wastebaskets and any other possible targets around toilet out of the way
-    * Bring a full bag of diapers
+* Bring a full bag of diapers</li>
-* When poo is squirting
+<li>When poo is squirting
 * Sit on toilet before taking off diaper
-    * In shower cover butt with hand
+* In shower cover butt with hand</li>
-* Looking for:
+<li>Looking for:
 * Clear yellow liquid yellow, light, liquid, and clear, like urine
-    * No lumps but may be millimeter size particles and the add corn kernel
+* No lumps but may be millimeter size particles and the add corn kernel</li>
-* The yellow liquid coats floor, hand, whatever with the most slippery substance known to mankind
+<li>The yellow liquid coats floor, hand, whatever with the most slippery substance known to mankind
 * Big increase to fall risk
 * Consider a non slip mat
-    * Keep wiping rag in shower
+* Keep wiping rag in shower</li>
 * It gets cold being naked in there!
 So take hot showers every ten minutes.
 Wear tee shirt??
 * Allow for urinating and final diaper change before leaving